Libya: Air raid on Gaddafi military camp

 They also hit a militarised 4x4 in the al Khums area, near Tripoli.

-On Friday, Col Gaddafi threatened to attack Europe in revenge for Nato's operations in Libya.'Like locusts'
+On Friday, Col Gaddafi threatened to attack Europe in revenge for Nato's operations in Libya.

 He said Libya would target European "homes, offices, families" unless Nato stopped its campaign.